jack-cole/IdleTime/README.md

 2. Rename **Example_idletime.cfg** to **idletime.cfg**
 3. Open **idletime.cfg** and set the values.
 There's comments on everything inside.
 4. Run **idletime.pl** with Perl

+## Bugs

+* When more than one person have the same idle time displayed, it might glitch out and rapidly change.
+It shouldn't negatively affect the server.